dsci/seatbelt/README.md

 In the example above, the ```foobar``` property will not be set, because it's not marked as accessible.

-### Implement API meta-methods
+### Implementing API meta-methods

-Defining API meta-methods is simple, but how to implement the logic of these methods?
+Defining API meta-methods is simple, but how do you implement the logic of these methods?
 Use a plain Ruby class and include the ```Seatbelt::Gate``` module.

 Then it's possible to associate the implemention method with the API meta-method definition.